AshHealy/Floyd/README.md

 - [ ] Read| database of items Floyd can buy
 - [ ] Update| Save Floyd's inventory & stats
 - [ ] Style wallet Container
-- [ ] Create new files, behaviour.js, currencysystem.js, and floyd.js in the same directory as app.js file
+- [X] Create new files, behaviour.js, currencysystem.js, and floyd.js in the same directory as app.js file
-- [ ] In floyd.js, create a new functional component Floyd that will manage state and logic related to floyd, such as age,  health, mood, and isAlive
+- [X] In floyd.js, create a new functional component Floyd that will manage state and logic related to floyd, such as age,  health, mood, and isAlive
-- [ ] Move the logic related to feeding and sleeping from the Floyd component to behaviour.js
+- [X] Move the logic related to feeding and sleeping from the Floyd component to behaviour.js <!-- Why on earth did I think this would work-->
-- [ ] Move the logic related to currency, earning and spending duckbills to currencysystem.js
+- [ ] Move the logic related to currency, earning and spending duckbills to currencysystem.js <!-- This good tho-->
 - [ ] Import the Floyd component, behaviour and currencysystem from the newly created files into app.js using the import statement
 - [ ] In app.js, use the imported Floyd component to render the JSX
 - [ ] Use the imported behaviour and currencysystem to call their methods and functions
 - [ ] Use the useEffect hook to check if floyd is alive and starts a timer, timer stops when floyd dies
-- [ ] Test your code to make sure everything is working as expecte
+- [ ] Test code to make sure everything is working as expected